Workiva/over_react/doc/new_boilerplate_migration.md

      uri_has_not_been_generated: ignore
 ```

-Which allows these ignores to be omitted, which could help reduce clutter in
+Allows individual ignores to be omitted, which will reduce clutter in
 the component boilerplate.

 ```diff